Back to practical guides

 Unclear objectives can lead to confusion and disengagement.
 Clear, inspiring goals provide direction, foster purpose and energize teams to work toward shared outcomes.

-📖 Use the SMART framework (Specific, Measurable, Achievable, Relevant, Time-Bound) to define goals that align with individual and team aspirations.
+• Use the SMART framework to define goals that align with individual and team aspirations.

 “Our goal this quarter is to increase customer retention by 15%.
 Let’s collaborate on strategies to achieve this together.”

-Tool Recommendation: Use platforms like Asana or Trello to break down goals into actionable tasks and visualise progress with timelines and dashboards.
+Tool note: platforms like Asana or Trello can help break goals into visible tasks, timelines and dashboards.

 3. Recognise and Reward Achievements